md-zaman/kubernetes/notes-av.md

     - watch the container log realtime (live)
     ```

 42. If you delete a pod or if a pod is deleted for any reason while you have deployed a deployment.
-The replicaset which was created by the deployemnt will ensure that another pod is create even before the pod is deleted.
+The replicaset which was created by the deployemnt will ensure that another pod is created even before the pod is deleted.
 This ensures 0 downtime.

 # Day 35: Kubernetes Services